 Kenya, & Zambia, Africa

-- Africa has diverse soils, sometimes with a lack of organic matter, and also nutrient depletion.
+– One of the challenges was that Africa has diverse soils, sometimes with a lack of organic matter, and also nutrient depletion.
 These soils can be non responsive and difficult to work with and restore

-- Sub-Saharan Africa also has many different ecological areas that experience different rates of rainfall and have soils that vary in acidity or salinisation or sodification
+– Another key challenges was that Sub-Saharan Africa also has many different ecological areas that experience different rates of rainfall and have soils that vary in acidity or salinisation or sodification

 – In Kenya, Integrated Soil Fertility Management is being tested which applies different treatments to soils to see which ones respond best